NBA Trade Rumors: Jimmy Butler No Longer An Expendable For Chicago Bulls?

 The Chicago Bulls’ Jimmy Butler was recently a hot topic in NBA trade rumors.
 Chicago was reportedly ready to part ways with him when the 2016-17 NBA season concludes.
 That may have changed especially after the Bulls returned to the playoff race with Saturday’s 106-104 victory over the Atlanta Hawks.

 A few days ago, Kevin O’Connor of The Ringer mentioned in his report that a “front-office source” told him Butler is “as good as gone” when the Bulls’ present campaign ends.
-So far, no one from Chicago is confirming this and it is unlikely for someone to do so with the team having a legitimate shot at making it to the postseason.
+So far, no one from Chicago is confirming this, and it is unlikely for someone to do so with the team having a legitimate shot at making it to the postseason.
 However, there might be some truth to this.

-Before the current season, Butler was linked to several teams and the Boston Celtics were believed to have had the best chance in acquiring him.
-Boston has the assets to complete a mega deal and with the Bulls almost choosing to rebuild during that time, there were speculations that it almost happened.
+Before the current season, Butler was linked to several teams, and the Boston Celtics were believed to have had the best chance of acquiring him.
+Boston has the assets to complete a mega deal, and with the Bulls almost choosing to rebuild during that time, there were speculations that it almost happened.
 However, when free agency struck, Chicago went all out and signed two champion guards in Dwyane Wade and Rajon Rondo.

-The Bulls had a 3-0 start to the regular season but following this, they became inconsistent.
+The Bulls had a 3-0 start to the regular season, but following this, they became inconsistent.
 As the season rolled, setbacks like injuries, team issues, and losing streaks dampened their chances of having a breakout year, something fans expected with Butler, Wade, and Rondo on the same roster.

-There is hope remaining for Chicago and as of late, the team is playing well.
+There is hope remaining for Chicago, and as of late, the team is playing well.
 In the absence of Wade, who is out for the remainder of the season due to an elbow injury, the Bulls are having a resurgence.
-Leading them is Butler and this may be reason enough for the franchise to keep him for a few more years.
+Leading them is Butler, and this may be reason enough for the franchise to keep him for a few more years.

 Since Wade was ruled out, the Bulls performed splendidly.
 They went 5-3 in their last eight games and are on a three-game winning streak.
 Those wins were captured versus the Milwaukee Bucks, Cleveland Cavaliers, and Atlanta.
 Perhaps the biggest was the one versus the Hawks.